tommasorigon/India-SequentiaLogit/results.md

 ## Results

-This part of the tutorial will reproduce the main results of the paper, including the computation of the DIC and WAIC indexes, the graphs and the tables.
+This documentation reproduces the main results provided in Section 4 of the paper, including the computation of the DIC and WAIC indexes, the graphs and the tables.

 The results of the MCMC chain available in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/workspaces) folder, previously obtained in the [`estimation.md`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/estimation.md) document.
-We load all these files in memory, as well as the cleaned obtained in the [`data-cleaning.md`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/data-cleaning.md) step, and the [`R core functions`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R).
-Please note that the `dataset` **is not made available** in this GitHub repository.
+We load all these files in the memory, along with the cleaned dataset obtained in the [`data-cleaning.md`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/data-cleaning.md) document, and the [`R core functions`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R).
+Again note that the `dataset` **is not made available** in this GitHub repository.